4 min read

 Introduction

 One of the major challenges of the rapidly evolving blockchain sector is access to reliable and organized data.
-Most oracles relay real-world data to smart contracts, but their influence is limited to bridging blockchains with external information.
+Indexers solve the problem of pulling on-chain activity, decoding it, and delivering it in a usable form.

-With blockchains being isolated systems, it is crucial that they are interconnected and can exchange data with each other.
-It is also essential that users can access these datasets and apply them in specific cases.
-This is where The Indexing Company, otherwise known as Indexing–Co, comes in.
-This article will explain how Indexing-Co addresses the challenges in the on-chain data space.
+With blockchains being isolated systems, it is crucial that they are interconnected and that users can access their data in query-ready formats.
+This is where The Indexing Company (Indexing–Co) comes in.
+This article will explain how Indexing–Co addresses the challenges in the on-chain data space.

 The Indexing Company

-The Indexing Company provides enterprise-grade infrastructure for on-chain and stablecoin data.
-The firm’s system ensures entities and institutions have access to reliable, performant, and blockchain data tailored to their needs.
+Indexing–Co provides enterprise-grade infrastructure for on-chain and stablecoin data.
+The firm’s system ensures institutions and developers have access to reliable, performant blockchain data tailored to their needs.

-Indexing–Co replaces fragmented data stacks across chains with real-time information delivered quickly at low cost.
-The company says its users do not need three vendors and two teams to move data; all they need to do is build the setup their use case demands on Indexing–Co.
+Indexing–Co replaces fragmented data stacks across chains with real-time information delivered quickly and at low cost.
+Instead of needing multiple vendors and engineering teams, users can build exactly the setup their use case demands on Indexing–Co.

 With Indexing–Co’s prebuilt sources, users can access data from any network and source, whether on-chain or off-chain.
-As long as the data source is in Web3, it can be indexed.
-By plugging their Remote Procedure Calls (RPCs), users can create their custom pipelines and receive transaction histories, token balances, and smart contract information from blockchains.
-Pipelines are the primary way to interact on the Indexing–Co’s protocol.
+By plugging their Remote Procedure Calls (RPCs), they can create custom pipelines and receive transaction histories, token balances, and smart contract information.
+Pipelines are the primary way to interact with the protocol.

-It is worth noting that Indexing–Co does not sell data; the company only powers the infrastructure that eases access to data across.
-The firm’s system streams the obtained information directly to a user’s storage, reporting system, database, or compliance environment.
+The firm’s system streams this information directly to a user’s storage, reporting system, database, or compliance environment—eliminating excess infrastructure overhead.

 The Neighborhood

-At the core of The Indexing Company’s system is The Neighborhood, which is a distributed data network designed for institutions.
-This protocol houses configurable pipelines that can merge raw on-chain and off-chain data into a single, controlled environment.
+At the core of Indexing–Co’s system is The Neighborhood, a distributed data network designed for institutions.
+It houses configurable pipelines that can merge raw on-chain and off-chain data into a single, controlled environment.

-The Neighborhood’s distributed network spreads across more than 127 blockchains.
-Each pipeline filters, transforms, and delivers data to specified virtual locations.
-Users can define which chains, wallet addresses, and contracts to monitor, and have JavaScript format the data accordingly for their applications.
+The Neighborhood’s distributed network spans more than 127 blockchains.
+Users can define which chains, wallet addresses, and contracts to monitor, and format the data with JavaScript for their applications.

-The Neighborhood also supports CosmWasm, the smart contracting platform built for the Cosmos ecosystem, as well as custom integration for networks like Celestia and Farcaster.
-Instead of polling application programming interfaces (APIs) across these chains, users can utilize The Neighborhood’s pipelines to define what data they want, how, and where they want it delivered.
+The Neighborhood supports multiple virtual machines (EVM, Solana VM, MoveVM, UTXO, CosmWasm) and custom integrations for networks like Celestia and Farcaster.
+Instead of polling APIs across these chains, users can define what data they want, how, and where it should be delivered.

 Core Features